kVA vs kW: Apparent Power and True Power Explained

 Takeaway

 The 41.7A flowing through the wires exists regardless of the 0.85 power factor — that PF only reduces the real power (kW) the load uses, not the current the wires carry.
-For the transformer primary protection, use our transformer fusing calculator to apply the correct NEC Article 450 multiplier.
+For the wire run from transformer to panel, use our voltage drop calculator to verify the conductors are heavy enough for the distance.

 Three-Phase Motor Starter Sizing